hailenwashere/hackwapro/README.md

 Note: if you cloned this repo before the day of the hackathon, please do a `git pull` to pull the latest changes.
 # hackwapro

+# Hack with a Pro
+Table 4's repo for Hack with a Pro 2024!

+# To set up the project
+## Backend
+cd server
+pip3 install REQUIREMENTS.txt
+python3 server.py